 The longer they accept their fate and not cut through the fake concepts and facile ideologies, the more world events will make the load heavier and eventually crush them.

 At the end of the day, their barriers to the truth (deeper insights into human nature and the world) is self-inflicted.
-And this means they have to climb a steeper, more frustrating learning curve while at the same time pushing up the rock of world challenges (in their jobs and social lives) that pressurizes them to give up critical thinking.
+And this means they have to climb a steeper, more frustrating learning curve while at the same time pushing up the rock of world challenges (in their jobs and social lives) that stretches their critical thinking skills.